Welcome

 Public toilet

-There are three accessible toilet cubicles in the Remembrance Centre toilet area.
+There are two accessible toilet cubicles and a Changing Places facility in the Remembrance Centre toilet area.

-1 wide pan bariatric toilet is avaialable in the male toilet section and 2 wide pan bariatric toilets are available in the female section of the separate public toilet area facilities.
+A wide pan bariatric toilet is avaialable in the male toilets and 2 wide pan bariatric toilets are available in the female toilet facilities.

 There is a disabled toilet in Heroes' Square, to the left side of the Coffee Shop.
 A low level illuminated button suitable for access by wheelchair users opens the door automatically if the toilet is vacant.
 From inside the toilet the door can be locked/unlocked by an illuminated button on the left side wall.
 The door can also be locked/unlocked by the knob on the inside of the door.